 Why Choose Striim for Your Data Pipelines?

 Striim delivers real-time data through Change Data Capture (CDC), ensuring sub-second latency from source to target.
 But it’s about more than just speed.
-It’s a complete, unified platform designed to solve the most complex data integration challenges.
-Global enterprises trust Striim to power their mission-critical data pipelines because of its:
+It’s a complete, unified platform designed to solve the most complex data integration challenges without requiring you to stitch together a fragmented web of point solutions.

 - Built-in, SQL-based Stream Processing: Filter, transform, and enrich data in-flight using a familiar SQL-based language.